 A claim for overcharge damages was successfully settled through mediation against a member of an electronics cartel operating within the EU.
 Case undertook an econometric estimate of the overcharges for a range of products, and estimated damages plus interest for the 40 plus indirect purchasers.

 Landmark UK collective action against MasterCard

 Cento Veljanovski was expert in the landmark consumer collective action Walter Merricks v.
 MasterCard.
 The collective proceedings order (CPO) hearing before the Competition Appeal Tribunal (CAT) was only the second under the Consumer Rights Act 2015.
 Merricks is the biggest damage claim in UK legal history made on behalf of over 42 million individuals claiming damages of £14 billion (US$18.2 billion).
 This is a follow-on action arising from the European Commission’s MasterCard decision of 2007 which found that MasterCard had set excessive default interchange fees.
-The CAT refused certification, and the class representative has appealed and sought judicial review which will be heard in October 2018.
+The CAT refused certification, and the class representative has successfully appealed (see above).

 Impact of plain packaging of cigarettes in Turkey